-The generated buttons are typically embedded on a web page or an email, but they can also be used in other kinds of digital documents, like Word files for instance.
+The generated buttons are typically embedded on a webpage, but they can also be used in other kinds of digital documents, like emails or Word files for instance.

-Da Button Factory is useful to emphasize your calls to action (“Purchase”, “Sign up”, “Call us now”, etc.) by making them visually appealing.
-See some example buttons.
+Da Button Factory is useful to emphasize your calls to action (“Purchase”, “Sign up”, etc.) by making them visually appealing.

 The exact procedure depends of your website CMS.
 There is a video showing how to do it on Wordpress.

-The generic idea is to add the button image on your webpage (download the button from Da Button Factory and upload it back to your site), and then you follow your CMS usual way to add a link, only you select the image and not some text as the link “caption”.
+The generic idea is to add the button image on your webpage (download the button from Da Button Factory and upload it to your site), then to follow your CMS usual way to add a link, only selecting the image and not some text as the link “caption”.

 Da Button Factory cannot automatically make a clickable button image.
 The best it could do to bind a button image and a link target is to output some raw HTML code, but going so technical is not needed.
 Using the graphical interface of your CMS to add an image and “linkify” it is easier.